adhall13/pwn.college_Anuhya/ComprehendingCommands.md

 A relative path tells you where a file is in relation to your current working directory.
 This only works if you’re already in /home/user/.
 It explains why absolute paths let me access files without changing directories, how file permissions determine whether I can read a file.

+## References
+None used for this challenge

 # Grepping for a Needle in a Haystack
 The challenge asks to search a very large file (/challenge/data.txt) for the hidden flag.

 ## The Solve
-I solve it by running `grep pwn.college /challenge/data.txt` to scan the file for lines that contain that prefix.
+I solved it by running `grep pwn.college /challenge/data.txt` to scan the file for lines that contain that prefix.
 Because the file is large, grep quickly finds and prints only the matching lines.

 code:
 ```